 Or, you can purchase a universal travel adapter that will work not only in South Korea but all over the world!

-In case you did not begin your travel with a Korea compatible plug adapter, no need to panic!
-You can get these multi adapters in Korea easily!
+In case you did not begin your travel with a Korea-compatible plug adapter, there is no need to panic!
+Multi-adapters are readily available in Korea!

 Getting Wall Plug Adapter in Korea